Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 Proposed changes to the Void Jetpack, make the arguably best loot in the game still obtainable but there is now an actual risk when trying to get it.

+The changes to the magnet are meant to force salvagers to experience a bit more danger while also letting someone take it slow and steady if they're willing to wait around a bit.
+Plus they can just explore space rocks instead of going to the roid if it's too difficult.

+The Space Scanner is meant to add depth to space and tie in salvage closer to the station and science in general.

 Consider addressing:
 - How does the feature align with our [Core Design Principles](../space-station-14/core-design/design-principles.md) and game philosphy?
 - What makes this feature enjoyable or rewarding for players?